michaelstanton/meteor-package-three/README.md

 ## Introduction ###

 This is a Meteor package for including three.js in a Meteor project using the Meteor package manager.
 This packaged implementation uses three.js version R71.
+This is limited to be a client-side package only.

 For extra info on three.js or Meteor please refer to their respective homepages: